justinmeiners/lisp-interpreter/README.md

 - **Data & Code**: Lisp s-expressions are undervalued as an alternative to JSON or XML.
     This implementation provides first-class support for working with data or code.

-- **Unintrusive**: Just copy in the header and source file.
+- **Unintrusive**: Just copy in the header file.
-    Source code should be portable between major platforms.
     Turn on and off major features with build macros.
+    It should be portable between major platforms.

 - **Unsurprising**: You should be able to read the source code and understand how it works.
   The header API should work how you expect.